davidgolding/obsidian-custom-modules/README.md

 ## Updating the Plugin

 When the main plugin is updated:

-1. Your `user-modules` folder is preserved
+1. Your user modules folder in the vault is preserved
 2. Your module settings are preserved
-3. Only `main.js` and `core-modules.js` are updated
+3. Only `main.js` and `core-modules.js` should be updated in any future releases

 ## Troubleshooting

 ### Module Not Appearing

-- Ensure the file is in the `user-modules` folder
+- Ensure the file is in the user modules folder as defined in the plugin settings
-- Check for JavaScript syntax errors in the console (Ctrl+Shift+I)
+- Check for JavaScript syntax errors in the console
 - Try the "Reload User Modules" button in settings

 ### Module Crashes

 - Check the developer console for errors
 - Ensure all required Obsidian modules are imported
 - Verify the module exports correctly

 ### Settings Not Saving

 - Make sure to use `this.saveSettings()` method
 - Settings are stored per module ID, so keep IDs consistent

 ## Examples

 The plugin includes several examples:

 1. `example-module.js` - Basic module structure
-2. `note-statistics.js` - Advanced module with settings and status bar
+2. `user-modules/note-statistics.js` - Advanced module with settings and status bar
 3. Core modules in `core-modules.js` - Reference implementations

-## Support

-For issues or questions:
-1. Check the developer console for errors
-2. Review the example modules
-3. Ensure you're using the latest plugin version
-4. Report issues on the plugin's GitHub repository

-Remember: Never edit `main.js` or `core-modules.js` directly - these files will be overwritten during updates!
+**Remember: Never edit `main.js` or `core-modules.js` directly - these files will be overwritten during updates!**